 If you are found responsible after the hearing, the hearing Judge will then determine your civil traffic sanction.

-You have the right to appeal your civil traffic conviction after a hearing.
+You have the right to appeal your civil traffic hearing after a hearing.
+The Court will provide you with instructions on how to do so.

 Civil Traffic Fines